afperezm/2020_gaier_gecco/pymap_elites/README.md

 # Python3 Map-Elites (CVT-Map-Elites)
-This is a straighforward implementation of CVT-MAP-Elites in Python3.
+This is a straightforward implementation of CVT-MAP-Elites in Python3.

 ## Dependencies